storm-enroute/mecha/README.md

 ### Mecha -- SBT Plugin That Automates Development Workflow

+An SBT plugin that allows you to work on multiple interdependent projects at the same time, as if they were a single project.

 Ask yourself:

 - Did you ever notice yourself working on 10 different projects that depend on each